-In addition, we have a balanced cash deployment strategy to invest in our business and key technologies to provide our customers with enhanced capabilities, enhance stockholder value, and position ourselves to take advantage of new business opportunities when they arise.
+We have a balanced cash deployment strategy to invest in our business and key technologies to provide our customers with enhanced capabilities, enhance stockholder value, and position ourselves to take advantage of new business opportunities when they arise.
 Consistent with that strategy, we have continued to invest in our business and technologies through capital expenditures, independent research and development, and selective business acquisitions and investments.

-We have returned cash to stockholders through dividends and share repurchases.
-On October 17, 2022, the Board of Directors authorized an additional \$14.0 billion to the program.
-During the fourth quarter of 2022, we entered into an accelerated share repurchase (ASR) agreement to repurchase \$4.0 billion of our common stock and issued \$4.0 billion of senior unsecured notes.
-As of December 31, 2022, the total remaining authorization for future common share repurchases under our program was \$10.0 billion, which is expected to be utilized over a three-year period.
-We expect to fund the repurchases through a combination of cash from operations and the issuance of additional debt.
+We continue to return cash to stockholders through dividends and share repurchases.
+In October 2023, the Board of Directors authorized a fourth quarter dividend payment of \$3.15 per share, representing an increase of \$0.15 per share over the prior quarterly dividend payment.
+The Board of Directors also authorized an increase of \$6.0 billion to our share repurchase program.
+As of December 31, 2023, the total remaining authorization for future common share repurchases under our program was \$10.0 billion.
+We expect to fund these future repurchases through a combination of cash on hand and debt.
 The stock repurchase program does not have an expiration date and may be amended or terminated by the Board of Directors at any time.
 The amount of shares ultimately purchased and the timing of purchases are at the discretion of management and subject to compliance with applicable law and regulation.

-We continue to actively manage our debt levels, including maturities and interest rates, as evidenced by the debt transaction in the second quarter of 2022, the proceeds of which were used to refinance certain upcoming debt maturities between 2023 and 2026.
-We also actively manage our pension obligations and expect to continue to opportunistically manage our pension liabilities through the purchase of group annuity contracts for portions of our outstanding defined benefit pension obligations using assets from the pension trust as we did in the second quarter of 2022.
+We continue to actively manage our debt levels, including maturities and interest rates.
+We also actively manage our pension obligations and expect to continue to opportunistically manage our pension liabilities through the purchase of group annuity contracts or other actions for portions of our outstanding defined benefit pension obligations using assets from the pension trust.
 See "Note 11 - Postretirement Benefit Plans" included in our Notes to Consolidated Financial Statements for additional information.
-Future pension risk transfer transactions could also be significant and result in us making additional contributions to the pension trust.
+Future pension risk transfer transactions could be significant and result in us making additional contributions to the pension trust and/or require us to recognize noncash, non-operating pension settlement charges in earnings in the applicable reporting period.